anthonyhamilton360/ad-group-policy/README.md

 </p>
 <p>
   Right-click on the user and select properties.
-Check the "Unloack account.
+Check the "Unlock account.
 The account is currently locked out on the Active Directory Domain Controller" box, select Apply and OK.
 </p>
 <br />